IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 #### Clustering
 Table contains duplicate on key so lets say key with val 1 are clustered together into a single block.
 Primary index is also a clustering and sparse index
 #### Secondary
-Index table pointing to another index table that finally points to the database data.
+Index table pointing to another index table that finally points to the database data.Unordered
 eg:
 Primary table have 0,101,201... where 0 points to secondary table having indexes 0,11,21,... and these indexes point to tuples in their respective ranges.
 Secondary indexes have to be dense.